dps923/winter2020/notes/week12.md

 ### Friday plan

+In the first part of the timeslot, Test 4 will be written.
+It is worth 14%.
+It covers (again) Core Data topics from about week 9, and the new topics covered since then.

+Here is more and general information about [the upcoming test](test-success-info).

-Work on the programming assignment, and get help from a classmate or the professor if you need it.
+Then, in the remaining time, work on the programming assignment, and get help from a classmate or the professor if you need it.

 <br>